-The ranch manager’s home and working facilities are positioned at the entrance to the ranch, where a gate controls access to the property.
 Although the property is located less than one mile from the paved highway, the road is not visible from the ranch and there is no public access going through the ranch.
-For all its privacy, Table Rock Ranch is easily accessible, just over 30 minutes to Beaver Creek, about 45 minutes to Vail and an hour to Steamboat Springs.
-The Vail Valley Jet Center and Eagle County Regional Airport are less than 45 minutes from the ranch.
+For all its privacy and seclusion, Table Rock Ranch is easily accessible from the world-class resorts of Vail, Beaver Creek and Steamboat Springs.
+From the ranch, it is just over 30 minutes to Beaver Creek, about 45 minutes to Vail, and 60 minutes to Steamboat Springs.
+Private and commercial air travel facilities are located within 45 minutes at the Vail Valley Jet Center and Eagle County Regional Airport.

-Table Rock Ranch is located in the Colorado River Valley in the heart of the mountains of central Colorado.
-The ranch is situated in Routt County, home to Steamboat Springs, but is physically closer to the “Vail Valley” of Eagle County including the Vail and Beaver Creek resort areas.
+Table Rock Ranch is located in the Colorado River Valley in the heart of the mountains of central Colorado, near the small town of McCoy.
+The ranch is situated in Routt County, home to Steamboat Springs; however, it is physically closer to the “Vail Valley” of Eagle County including the Vail and Beaver Creek resort areas.

 Traveling from either Steamboat Springs to the north or the Vail Valley to the south, Table Rock Ranch is accessed via State Highway 131, which links the two resort areas.
 The region along Highway 131 is often referred to as the “Vail-Steamboat corridor” and is a beautiful drive, taking in a wide variety of scenery ranging from the Colorado River and Upper Yampa River to pastoral ranchlands and distant mountain peaks.